 to Cass County Indiana

 My name is Debby Beheler and I'm responsible for the Cass County INGenWeb site.
 Please contact me if you would like to contribute to this database or if you have suggestions or comments.
 Before emailing me with a question, please look over the site well.
 There is much information here including useful addresses and links.
 The answer may be just a click away.
 Please check the lookup page for assistance.
 Volunteers are here to assist, but cannot be expected to do extensive research for individual families.
-Please do not ask; consider posting a query on the Cass Co.
-Message Board.
+Please do not ask.

 If you are interested in being an INGenWeb County Coordinator, then visit INGenWeb County Selection Page or The Volunteer Opportunities page.

 Cass County was named in honor of General Lewis Cass of Michigan, who was instrumental in the making of treaties with the Native Americans of the region.
 These treaties opened up the land in this area to white settlers.
 Cass County was formed by an act of the state legislature on December 18, 1828.